 The quiz below follows the second approach, requiring users to enter their email before seeing their final recommendation.

-Alternately, you can make it optional for shoppers to provide their email address.
-In the example below, the quiz asks visitors for their email address (or mobile number), but shoppers can skip this by clicking the link to view their quiz results immediately.
+Alternatively, you can make it optional for shoppers to provide their email address.
+In the example below, the quiz asks visitors for their email address (or mobile number), but shoppers can click a link to view their quiz results immediately.

 Each approach can collect emails and other data effectively, but how do you put this data to use?

-4) Integrating Your Product Recommendation Quiz with Your eCommerce Platform and Email Marketing Technology
+4) Integrating Your Quiz with Your eCommerce/Email Platforms

 Before going live, it’s important to connect your quizzes with your tech.
 This will help you get the most from your quiz investment.